Shirpur

-Shirpur is a town and taluka in Dhule district of Nashik Division, Maharashtra.
+Shirpur is a town and taluka in Dhule district of Nashik Division, Maharashtra, India.
 It is located on National Highway 3, which runs from Agra in Uttar Pradesh to Mumbai, Maharashtra.
 The Arunavati River and Tapi river flows through the city.
-Shirpur is 50 km from the city of Dhule.
+Shirpur is 60 km from the city of Dhule.
 It houses Asia's largest and India's first gold refinery.
 Narsee Monjee Institute of Management Studies has a campus in Shirpur.
 Ahead of Shirpur there is a small private airport at Village Tande.

-The major occupation of the people is agriculture with cotton as the major product.
+The major occupation of the people is agriculture with cotton and maize as the major product.
 The city has a gold refinery (Asia's largest), a sugar factory and a paper mill.

-Shirpur has one seat in the legislative assembly of Maharashtra.
+Shirpur has one seat in the legislative assembly of Maharashtra which is reserved for ST category.

 Subhas Colony is the largest and first colony established in Shirpur in the early 1960s In the later 1990s it was divided into Adarsh Nagar.
 It is named after the freedom fighter of India Subhas Chandra Bose.